Agreena-ApS/cookiecutter-python-app/README.md

 ### Requirements

-The only requirements to use this templates is to have Python 3 installed, which you probably have already, and Cookiecutter tool.
+The only requirements to use this template is to have Python 3 installed and Cookiecutter tool.
 You can install Cookiecutter with `pip`:

 ```bash
 pip install cookiecutter